Click here to return to Dr. Curtis's home page.

 Plagiarism, according to the Random House Dictionary of the English Language (unabridged edition), means "appropriation or imitation of the language, ideas and thoughts of another author, and representation of them as one's own work."
 Any of the following examples of academic dishonesty constitutes plagiarism:

 1. Directly copying a phrase, sentence, passage or paragraph from another author and presenting it as one's own (i.e., without proper quotation marks and full citation -- you are assumed to know how to properly use quotation marks and citations) is plagiarism.
-Copying text from the book in an open book exam without proper use of quotations and appropriate citation is plagiarism.
+Cutting and pasting text from the internet without proper use of quotations and appropriate citation is plagiarism.

 2. Paraphrasing a sentence, passage or paragraph from another author without so indicating by proper citation to authority.
 When in doubt, cite!